WBOR-91-1-FM/wbor-scrobbler/README.md

 6. `git pull` to get the latest files
 7. `git stash pop` to restore any changes you saved in step 4
 8. `docker build --no-cache -t scrobbler .` to update the scrobbler Docker image
-9. `docker run -v "$(pwd)"/env:/env -p 4000:80 -it --name scrobbler --restart unless-stopped scrobbler` to create and run a new container
+9. `docker run -v "$(pwd)"/env:/env -p 4000:80 -t --name scrobbler --restart unless-stopped scrobbler` to create and run a new container

 ## Troubleshooting